The Banking Regulation Review: China

-At the top level sits legislation enacted by the National People's Congress, including the Banking Regulation Law (2006), the People's Bank of China Law (2003) and the Law of the PRC on Commercial Banks (2015) (the Commercial Banks Law).
-Further important regulations concerning foreign banks were formulated by the State Council; namely, the Regulations on Administration of Foreign-Funded Banks (2019).
-The CBRC (now the CBIRC) subsequently issued interpretive rules to implement these Regulations.
+At the top level sits legislation enacted by the National People's Congress, including the Banking Regulation Law (2006), the People's Bank of China Law (2003)14 and the Law of the PRC on Commercial Banks (2015) (the Commercial Banks Law).15 Further important regulations concerning foreign banks were formulated by the State Council; namely, the Administrative Regulations of the People's Republic of China on Foreign-Invested Banks (revised in 2019).16 The CBRC (now the CBIRC) subsequently issued interpretive rules in December 2019 to implement these Regulations.

 The third tier consists of the CBIRC's guidance, notices and rules.
 Most of the CBIRC's regulatory rules fall into this category.
 As China finds specific measures more helpful than a principles-based approach, the guidance, notices and rules are prescriptive in content and abundant in number.
 In general, the third tier of regulatory rules serves as the bottom rung of China's banking regulations, and deals with contemporary regulatory issues.

 In terms of licensing, banks in the PRC are divided into two general categories: Chinese-funded banks and foreign-funded banks.
 The division is based on the status that the individual bank gained at its establishment.
 In other words, if foreign investors buy into an established Chinese-funded bank as promoters or strategic investors, that bank would keep its original status as a Chinese-funded bank in respect of its supervision and regulation by the CBIRC.17